juicedata/juicefs/README.md

 - Local disk
 - Redis

-For the detailed list, see [this document](docs/en/how_to_setup_object_storage.md#supported-object-storage).
+JuiceFS supports almost all object storage services.
+[Learn more](docs/en/how_to_setup_object_storage.md#supported-object-storage).

 ## Status

 It's considered as beta quality, the storage format is not stabilized yet.
 It's not recommended to deploy it into production environment.
-Please test it with your use cases and give us feedback.
+Please test it with your use cases and give us [feedback](https://github.com/juicedata/juicefs/issues).

 ## Roadmap